 This rule explores methodologies for estimating air emissions from liquid storage tanks.
 AP 42 emission factors and emission inventories are used to manage air quality properly.
 Emission factors are the best method to estimate air emissions for formulating emission control strategies.
 The EPA, federal agencies, consultants, and industry use air emissions estimates to determine permitting and control programs and to gauge the effects of certain sources on the overall air quality.
 Models were used to get these estimates as accurate as possible.

 The American Petroleum Institute (API) has worked tirelessly to conduct countless studies of emissions calculations.
 They have studied various scenarios, official documentation, and actual tank emissions to formulate the best fitting equations.
 They retain the legal rights to these equations, and multiple software companies have used them to simplify the emissions calculation process.
 They have carried out studies that cover a wide range of scenarios, including emissions from the thin film of oil of the walls of the tank and different shaped tank roofs.
-These calculations also cover different vapour pressures and VOC content for various liquids.
+These calculations also cover different vapor pressures and VOC content for various liquids.

 Although other speciated organic compounds may be hazardous, the primary pollutant of concern is VOCs.
 AP42 Chapter 7.1 for Organic Liquid Storage Tanks addresses storage tanks in normal working conditions, and the calculations cover all estimates for these conditions.